 At your one month follow-up appointment your office visit will include x-rays of your new knee.
-Some patients are still using a cane but most have been able to stop using any assisted device.
+Most patients are only using a cane, some may still need the walker and some have been able to stop using any assisted device.
 You should have almost complete extension (a straight knee) and over 100 degrees of flexion.
-Most patients are using either acetaminophen (Tylenol) or an anti-inflammatory for pain control.
 Most patients have completed their home therapy and if needed you will get a prescription for outpatient therapy to be done somewhere near your home.